-Australia recently committed to implement the EITI and a candidature application is expected in 2017.
-Preparations in Armenia and Thailand are also progressing.
+Outreach will focus on Australia and Thailand.
+Australia recently committed to implement the EITI.
+Preparations in Thailand are also progressing.
 There have been numerous efforts in the past to engage China, with a focus on engaging with Chinese companies that operate in EITI implementing countries.
 There have been limited efforts to date to engage India, which has a large mining industry.
 Indian companies have a growing role internationally and there is a need to more formally engage the Indian government.
-The Secretariat will continue to support stakeholders in Vietnam as they consider implementation.